Who is eligible for BSN MyRinggit (Public Sector)?

 Am I qualified to apply for BSN MyRinggit (Public Sector) personal loan if I'm blacklisted?

-BSN is more likely to approve your BSN MyRinggit (Public Sector) application if you can show that you are managing your personal finances, rather than accumulating more debt.
+BSN is more likely to approve your BSN MyRinggit (Public Sector) application if you can show that you are managing your finances, rather than accumulating more debt.